Applying Set Optimization to Weak Efficiency: Introduction

-Following the lines of \cite{HeydeLoehne11} we propose a 'fresh look' to the problem, replacing \eqref{VOP} by an equivalent set optimization problem.
+In this paper we restrict ourselves to the convex case, in order to better exploit the problem of differentiability.
+It is left as an open question and future line of research the non convex case and the possible generalizations of results in \cite{cgrJOTA}.
+Along the lines of \cite{HeydeLoehne11}, where a 'fresh look' to vector optimization has been proposed by means of set-optimization, we propose a suitable set-optimization problem to study weak efficiency in \eqref{VOP}.
 This approach allows to overcome the ambiguity of infinite elements, dealing with a fully set--valued problem, and gaining a deeper insight on the original vector--valued problem.
-We introduce a set--valued extension, $\psi^C$, of any vector--valued map $\psi$, mapping $X$ into an order complete space $\G^\triup$, as studied in \cite{Fuchs66, galatos2007residuated, GetanMaLeSi, HamelHabil05, HamelSchrage12, MartinezLegazSinger95}.
-Inspired by this, we study the general set optimization problem for this class of functions, defining directional derivatives, mapping onto $\G^\triup$, by means of upper or lower limits of differential quotients in the image space.
-We obtain necessary and sufficient conditions in terms of Stampacchia and Minty variational inequalities, that allow us to characterize the set of weak solutions to \eqref{VOP}.
+To gain such a result, we side $\psi$ with its set--valued extension, $\psi^C$, mapping $S$ into an order complete space $\G^\triup$, as in \cite{galatos2007residuated, GetanMaLeSi, HamelHabil05, HamelSchrage12, Loehne11Book, MartinezLegazSinger95}.
+Moreover, we define directional derivatives, mapping into $\G^\triup$, by means of upper or lower limits of difference quotients in the image space, that can be applied to $\psi^C$ in order to prove necessary and sufficient conditions in terms of Stampacchia and Minty variational inequalities, to characterize the set of weak solutions to \eqref{VOP}, under convexity assumptions.
 Eventually, results as proved in \cite{CGR, Giannessi97} follow, as a special cases, overcoming the necessity to introduce infinite elements in $Z$ and to study the topology of the extended vector space $\tilde{Z}$, that appears in the cited papers.
 Corresponding results for stronger variational inequalities and minimizer rather then weak minimizers have been studied in \cite{CrespiHamelSchrage2015} and \cite{CrespiSchrage13a}.

 The remainder of the paper is organized as follows.
 In Section \ref{sec:Setting}, we introduce the general setting and the basic notation.
 Some results for the set $\G^\triup$ are proven for subsequent reference.
 Section \ref{sec:DirDer} is devoted to the concept of upper and lower Dini directional derivatives for functions mapping onto $\G^\triup$.
 We show that these concepts generalize the original definition for proper scalar functions, compare e.g. \cite{giorgi1992dini}.
 The final Section \ref{sec:Main_Results} collects our main results, applying the general scheme to \eqref{VOP}.
 In this final section, we restrict ourselves to the case of convex functions in order to achieve a greater simplicity of the arguments, rather then greatest possible generality, leaving the more general case for further research.